Unravelling the 6 Stages of Developmental Play

 Associative Play

-Associative play involves more interaction between children, although each child pursues their own agenda.
-They share toys, ideas, and even work towards a common goal, but there is still a lack of formal organisation or structure.
+Associative play involves more interaction between children, although each child pursues their agenda.
+They share toys and ideas and even work towards a common goal, but there is still a lack of formal organisation or structure.
 This stage enhances communication skills, fosters cooperation, and promotes the development of social bonds.

 Cooperative Play